 Key Takeaways

-In an education system that is rapidly evolving, an ILP can serve as the compass that guides students through what, for some, can be a bumpy journey.
+In an education system that is rapidly evolving, an ILP can serve as the compass that guides students through what, for some, can be a bumpy process.
 Embracing the multitude of benefits an ILP has to offer, from enhancing motivation to providing clear benchmarks for success, is critical.
-The elements of an effective ILP are akin to the ingredients of a masterful recipe, each component must be measured, personalized, and periodically assessed to create a fulfiling educational experience.
+The elements of an effective ILP are akin to the ingredients of a masterful recipe, each component must be measured, personalised, and periodically assessed to create a fulfiling educational experience.

 Hub-and-spoke diagram: Essential Components of an Effective Individual Learning Plan